atomisthq/docs/docs/tutorials/public-docker-image-pinning.md

 Start by following the instructions to enable the [Docker Hub integration](https://docs.atomist.services/integration/dockerhub/), including the webhook configuration.

-On the next `docker push` to this Repo, Atomist will create a GitHub check to indicate that the Docker Image was successfully pushed, and linked back to a GitHub Commit.
+On the next `docker push` to this Repo, Atomist will create a GitHub check to indicate that the docker image was successfully pushed, and linked back to the commit.

 Try this out in your new `pinning-test` repository (remember to update the `namespace`).
-Execute a `docker build` and `push` from the command line.
+Execute a `docker build` and then a `docker push` from the command line.

 ```bash
 $ docker login --username <docker id>